EU agency: Rare clots possibly linked to AstraZeneca shot

 That’s because the vaccine is cheaper and easier to store than many others, is critical to Europe’s immunization campaign and a pillar of the U.N.-backed program known as COVAX that aims to get vaccines to some of the world’s poorest countries.
 It has been endorsed for use in more than 50 countries, including by the 27-nation EU and WHO.
 U.S. authorities are still evaluating the vaccine.

-The governor of Italy’s northern Veneto region said any decision to change the guidance on AstraZeneca would cause major disruptions to immunizations — at a time when Europe is already struggling to ramp them up — and could create more confusion about the shot.
+The governor of Italy’s northern Veneto region had said earlier Wednesday that any decision to change the guidance on AstraZeneca would cause major disruptions to immunizations — at a time when Europe is already struggling to ramp them up — and could create more confusion about the shot.

 “If they do like Germany, and allow Astra Zeneca only to people over 65, that would be absurd.
 Before it was only for people under 55.
 Put yourself in the place of citizens, it is hard to understand anything,” Luca Zaia told reporters on Wednesday.

-Note: This version has been updated to correct an erroneous title for English on second reference.
-He is a former chair of the British Medical Association’s Public Health Medicine Committee.